PallaviDule/pokemon-ui-explorer/README.md

 - Clicking a row fetches Pokémon details on the client (CSR) and opens a modal without a page reload
 - The Evolution Trigger table always stays visible and fetches its own data separately, also supporting pagination

+## Future Plan

+### Code & Architecture

+* Tried to modularize the project by splitting parts like Pokémon table, modal, and search bar into separate components.
+* With more time, I would have:

+  * Combined the table and footer into a reusable `DataTable` component.
+  * Moved all fetch logic into a centralized API utility file.
+  * Created custom hooks like `usePokemonData`, `useEvolutionTriggers` to separate logic from UI.
+  * Added consistent error and loading state handling across components.

+### UX/UI Improvements

+* Would have added loading spinners during data fetch for better feedback.
+* Shown a “No results found” message in better way with a reset button when search returns nothing.
+* Preserved scroll position on page change (e.g., using `scrollIntoView` or shallow routing) for smoother experience.

+### Extra Features

+* Highlight the active table row when modal opens.
+* Add animations to the modal for a smoother and polished feel.